 It is a type of neurological emergency situation, in which the patient suffers a failure of the neuronal systems that help to take care of arousal and awareness in a person.
+As soon as one gets into coma their loved ones start looking for the best hospital for coma patients so that they are properly taken care and treated well.

 The doctor and the patient’s care team will make a complete assessment of the patient’s overall health and the condition and intensity of the coma.
 Based on the same, they will recommend the equipment that will be needed at home once the patient is discharged from hospital care and is sent home to recuperate.
-Here is some equipment that can help to care for a coma patient at home:
+Here is some equipment that can help for a coma patient care at home:

 Additional Equipment Required For Bedridden Patients

-- Bed Pads And Under Pads: A bed pad or under pad is a type of underlining that you can place under the main mattress on the bed.
+- Bed Pads And Under Pads: A bed pad or underpad is a type of underlining that you can place under the main mattress on the bed.
 These are especially helpful to soak up any wetness that can occur as a result of any type of accidental spills or urine leak

 - Pressure Relief Mattress: A pressure relief air mattress is a type of mattress that is specially designed for patients who are bedridden.
 It is a very soft mattress and helps to spread the entire body’s weight evenly.
 It also helps to prevent and ease any bed sores.